bhk/build/example.md

 ```

-One last note about aliases: alias names are just for the Make command line.
+One last note about aliases: alias names are just for use as goals on the
-Within a Minion makefile, when specifying targets we use only instances,
+Make command line.
+Within a Minion makefile, when specifying targets we use
-source file names, or targets of Make rules.
-So if you want to refer to one
+only instances, source file names, or targets of Make rules.
+So if you want
-alias as a dependency of another alias, use its instance name:
+to refer to one alias as a dependency of another alias, use its instance
-`Alias(NAME)`.
+name: `Alias(NAME)`.
 For example:

     Alias(default).in = Alias(exes) Alias(tests)

 ## Properties and Customization

-A build system should make it easy to customize how build results are
+A build system should make it easy to customize the way build results are
 generated, and to define entirely new, unanticipated build steps.
 Let's
 show a couple of examples, and then dive into how and why they work.